It’s North America’s number one ski resort, but there are many more things to do in Whistler besides hitting the slopes.

 Create Your Own DIY Cultural Crawl

-This will provide you with a comprehensive guide to all of Whistler’s cultural attractions, including; the Audain Art Museum, the Squamish Lil’wat Cultural Centre, Maury Young Arts Centre and Whistler Museum.
+This will provide a comprehensive guide to Whistler’s cultural attractions, including the Audain Art Museum, the Squamish Lil’wat Cultural Centre, the Maury Young Arts Centre and the Whistler Museum.

 Play Johnny Canuck at Forged Axe Throwing

-Place yourself in the steel-toed boots of our nation’s most famous lumberjack with this thrilling and prototypically West-coast activity.
+Place yourself in the steel-toed boots of our nation’s most famous lumberjack with this thrilling and prototypical West Coast activity.

 This unique activity is perfect for team building, couples, families (aged 10+) and groups.
 Just remember, flannel jackets and beards are sold separately.

-If you’ve got any additional questions about Vancouver don’t be afraid to hit me up at any time.
+If you’ve got any additional questions about Whistler or Vancouver, don’t be afraid to hit me up at any time.
 Until then, I hope you enjoy a few activities on our Whistler things to do itinerary.